ahmed-fawzy99/quran-app/README.md

 This is a Quran explorer, reciter, and tafsir guide that uses the [quran.com API](https://quran.com/api) to fetch the Quran text and audio.

+The audio recitation is provided by Quran.com API.
+The audio sources sometimes are not available or they change.
+If you detect any issues with the audio, please raise an issue, or better yet, contribute to the project by fixing the audio source.

 ## Project Link
 https://ahmed-fawzy99.github.io/quranApp/